gabeschenz/ERwin/README.md

     There is one table UDP which need to be created for use with this FET:
  	 - DistributionKey

-   This should have a default value of "None".
-Otherwise provide the relevant column names in the appropriate places, and it should generatee accordingly.
+   This should have a default value of "random".
+Otherwise provide the relevant column names in the appropriate places, and it should generate accordingly.

  - Vertica